Gamelab-Istanbul/NgdroidApp/README.md

 - Modify the app/build.graddle and
 - Modify AndroidManifest.xml.

+More information about Ngdroid Engine can be found at [https://ngdroid.gamelab.istanbul/](https://ngdroid.gamelab.istanbul/)

 There are still a lot of rooms to develop.
 Contributions are really appreciated.

 This framework is licenced with MIT licence.